Adam Griffiths: Coaching career

 In 2016 Griffiths transitioned from a professional football player into coaching, joining first division NSW club, Manly United senior program.
-In 2020 Griffiths became the Head Coach of Manly United men's 1st grade team.
-In his first full season 2021 he helped steer the club into 3rd position in the league before the season was cut due to COVID disruptions.
-In the 2022 season Griffiths transformed the team into fast efficient attacking passing team and came within 1 goal difference from Manly United winning the title, finishing 2nd on goal difference.
-Griffiths achievements attracted the attention of Mark Rudan, Head Coach of Western Sydney Wanderers and on the 5th of July Griffiths was appointed Assistant Coach of A-League Men club Western Sydney Wanderers.
+In 2020 Griffiths became the Head Coach of Manly United Men's 1st grade team.
+In his first full season in 2021, he helped steer the club into 3rd position in the league before the season was cut due to COVID disruptions.
+In the 2022 season, Griffiths transformed the team into a fast, efficient, attacking, passing team, coming within 1 goal difference from Manly United winning the title, finishing 2nd on goal difference.
+Griffiths achievements attracted the attention of Mark Rudan, Head Coach of Western Sydney Wanderers and on the 5th of July, Griffiths was appointed Assistant Coach of A-League Men club Western Sydney Wanderers.

+In July 2025, Griffiths became Assistant Coach at A-League club Perth Glory, alongside head coach David Zdrilic.

+In November 2025, he took over as interim head coach following the departure of Zdrilic.
+Griffiths’ first match as interim head coach ended in a 2–0 defeat to Melbourne Victory.

+After winning three of his six matches in charge, Griffiths was appointed head coach on 16 December 2025 until the end of the 2025–26 season, with an option for a longer-term extension.
+On 13 May 2026, the club announced that Griffiths' contract would be extended a further two seasons.